NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.md

 library("stringr")
 ```

 Included with _minfo_ is the _IlluminaHumanMethylation450kanno.ilmn12.hg19_ package; it contains all the annotation information for each of the CpG probes on the 450k array.
-This will be useful later to to determine where the differentially methylated probes (hereafter referred to as DMP) are located in a genomic context.
+This will be useful later to determine where the differentially methylated probes (hereafter referred to as DMP) are located in a genomic context.

 ```r
 ann450k <- getAnnotation(IlluminaHumanMethylation450kanno.ilmn12.hg19)